 - Redraw facilities - you may not be allowed to redraw any additional payments that you have already made.
 Although you can with us!

-You may have higher fees if you choose to exit your fixed rate agreement before the end of its term or, if you pay off your loan early.
+You may have higher fees if you choose to exit your fixed rate agreement before the end of its term or if you pay off your loan early.
 These are called ‘Break Costs’ or ‘Early Repayment Adjustment’ fees.

-You won't benefit from a drop in interest rates, should variable rates decrease.
+Just like you won’t be affected by a rate increase you also won't benefit from a drop in interest rates, should variable rates decrease.